Shlokverma0/currency-converter/README.md

 - ⇄ **Swap button** — instantly flip From/To currencies
 - ⏳ **Loading spinner** — smooth UX while rates are being fetched
 - 📱 **Responsive design** — works on desktop and mobile
-- 🕒 **Last updated timestamp** — always know how fresh the rates are
+- 🕒 **Last updated timestamp** — always know how fresh the rates are do

 ## 🛠️ Tech Stack